swiftlang/swift-evolution/proposals/0515-source-warning-control.md

 #### Interaction with `-suppress-warnings`

 [SE-0443](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0443-warning-control-flags.md) deliberately excluded `-suppress-warnings` from the unified group control model, forbidding its combination with `-Wwarning` and `-Werror`.
-This proposal similarly treats `-suppress-warnings` as outside the scoped override model: when `-suppress-warnings` is in effect, it suppresses all warning diagnostics module-wide, and `@warn` attributes specifying `warning` or `ignored` behavior have no additional observable effect (warnings are already suppressed).
+This proposal similarly treats `-suppress-warnings` as outside the scoped override model: when `-suppress-warnings` is in effect, it suppresses all warning diagnostics module-wide, and `@warn` attributes have no observable effect, including `@warn` attributes that specify `as: error` behavior.

-However, `@warn` attributes that *escalate* diagnostics do take effect even under `-suppress-warnings`.
-This allows developers to enforce critical diagnostic policies at the declaration level regardless of the module-wide suppression setting with an explicit, deliberate in-source assertion.
-Honoring `as: error` behavior control under `-suppress-warnings` ensures that source-level annotations can always be used to express "this must not be ignored here".
+This semantic is also in alignment with how [SE-0480](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0480-swiftpm-warning-control.md) handles warning control for remote package dependencies: SwiftPM strips all warning control flags (`-Werror`, `-Wwarning`, etc.) from the command line and substitutes `-suppress-warnings` when building a package as a dependency.
+If `@warn(groupID, as: error)` were honored under `-suppress-warnings`, source-level escalation would cause build failures in remote dependencies that the equivalent command-line flag (`-Werror groupID`) would not.

 #### Behavior in macro-expanded code